 What Is the Keto Diet?

-"Ideally, the ketogenic diet should include three different types of fats: saturated fat (from animal products like fatty meat, butter, and potentially, full-fat dairy), monounsaturated fats (from olive oil or avocados), and polyunsaturated fats (from fish, certain oils, and small amounts of nuts and seeds).
+"Ideally, the ketogenic diet should include three different types of fats: saturated fat (from animal products like fatty meat, butter, and potentially, full-fat dairy), monounsaturated fats (from olive oil or avocados), and polyunsaturated fats (from fish, certain oils, and small amounts of nuts and seeds)."

 "Some of the reasons that the ketogenic diet is unique and so effective are that it helps reduce hunger and cravings, helps balance hormones, improves energy levels, supports cognitive performance, and provides protection against disease long-term.
-This means that keto diet is basically the opposite of what most people think of as 'dieting.'"
+This means that the keto diet is basically the opposite of what most people think of as 'dieting.'"

 Does It Really Work?

 "While dieting typically results in increased appetite, low energy, and a decline in mood, the ketogenic diet leads to more mental clarity, less brain fog, and less fixation on food.
-Eating a lot of high-fat, keto-friendly foods coupled with moderate amounts of protein and some veggies is usually very effective at controlling hunger.
+Eating a lot of high-fat, keto-friendly foods coupled with moderate amounts of protein and some veggies is usually very effective at controlling hunger."
 Ketone bodies (the molecules produced when the body is in ketosis and burning stored fat for energy) also provide the brain with a steady fuel supply that causes a lift in energy and moods.

 "Despite being so high in fat and not requiring calorie counting, research shows the ketogenic diet is effective at promoting weight loss and improvements in several cardiovascular risk parameters.
-Furthermore, studies show that ketogenic diet has therapeutic effects and can help to protect against seizures/epilepsy, Alzheimer's disease, diabetes, and even cancer.
+Furthermore, studies show that a ketogenic diet has therapeutic effects and can help to protect against seizures/epilepsy, Alzheimer's disease, diabetes, and even cancer.

 "It's worth pointing out that the ketogenic diet is not necessarily something that should be followed for a lifetime—it can serve as a temporary solution for helping to treat a health problem or for improving weight loss.
 I recommend that people follow the diet for about three to six months before adding more carbohydrates back into their diet."